Poto and Cabengo: Language

 The twins' language was characterized by an extremely fast tempo and a staccato rhythm, traits the girls transferred to their spoken English following speech therapy.
 Linguistic analysis revealed that their language was a mixture of English and German (their mother and grandmother were German born) with some neologisms and several idiosyncratic grammatical features.

-The story of the "twins who made their own language" made the national newspapers in 1978 and was included in an edition of the People's Almanac.
-Many speech and hearing experts and psychiatrists offered speculation as to why, in contrast to most idioglossic twins, the girls had failed to pick up English.
+The story of the "twins who made their own language" received media coverage in 1978 and was included in an edition of the People's Almanac.
+Speech and hearing experts and psychiatrists offered speculation as to why, in contrast to most idioglossic twins, the girls had failed to pick up English.
 Alexa Kratze pointed out that the girls had had very little contact with anyone outside their family and that contact within the family had been minimal at best, factors that contributed to the girls' developmental disability.

 Once it was established that the girls could be educated, their father apparently forbade them to speak their personal language.
-He was quoted in Time magazine as saying: "They don't want to be associated as dummies.
-You live in a society, you got to speak the language."
-Asked if they remembered their language, the girls confirmed that they did, but their father gently chided them for "lying."
+Time magazine wrote that, when asked by a visitor to the household if the girls remembered their language, Ginny responded that they did.
+However, their father dismissed this response as "lying."
+He is quoted as saying: "You live in a society, you got to speak the language.
+They don't want to be associated as dummies now."
 Despite being mainstreamed and placed in separate classes, the girls remained affected by their family's emotional neglect.
 A follow-up as they approached the age of 30 revealed that Virginia worked on an assembly line in a supervised job training center, while Grace mopped floors at the fast-food restaurant McDonald's.